kirawat/kirawat.me/src/content/notes/nvidia-geforce.md

 **"On"** is generally good enough for the vast majority of gaming scenarios.
 Setting Low Latency Mode to "On" provides a significant reduction in input lag compared to "Off" with minimal to no performance cost.
 It's a very effective setting and a great starting point.

 **"Ultra"** aims to shave off a few extra milliseconds of latency compared to "On".
 If you play highly competitive, fast-paced games (like esports FPS titles) where every millisecond counts, and you are primarily GPU-bound (so you don't take an FPS hit), and you are sensitive enough to potentially feel the slight difference, it might be worth it to use this mode.

+## Max Frame Rate

+It's recommended to set the maximum frame rate for a G-Sync monitor to around 3-5 FPS below the monitor's maximum refresh rate primarily to ensure G-Sync remains active and to avoid potential issues that can arise when the frame rate hits or exceeds the monitor's limit.

+G-Sync technology works by dynamically adjusting the monitor's refresh rate to match the frame rate of your GPU.
+This eliminates screen tearing and reduces stutter and input lag.
+However, G-Sync operates within a specific range, typically from a certain minimum FPS (e.g., 30 FPS) up to the monitor's maximum refresh rate (e.g., 144Hz, 240Hz).
+If your game's FPS consistently reaches or exceeds the monitor's maximum refresh rate, G-Sync effectively disengages.
+The monitor then reverts to a fixed refresh rate behavior.

+The transition between G-Sync being active and V-Sync taking over (or G-Sync disengaging and screen tearing appearing if V-Sync is off) can sometimes cause a perceptible stutter or judder.
+Keeping the frame rate within the G-Sync operating range by capping it slightly below the maximum helps to avoid these jarring transitions.

 ## Shader Cache Size